 This gorgeous 2000-year-old town lies at the foothills of the wonderfully named Black Forest.
 Baden Baden Germany has a fantastic location for exploring the region as well as everything from, of course, spas to shopping to a palatial casino within Baden-Baden itself.

 Before you head to Baden-Baden Germany do check what is on.
-The city is well known for the three international horse races it runs each year – as it is for its Christmas markets.
+The city is well known for its three international horse races each year – as it is for its Christmas markets.

 But this German town is most famous for its spas.
-Indeed, Baden Baden Germany has 12 hot springs and has been welcoming those seeking to relax and reconnect for centuries.
+Indeed, Baden Baden Germany has 12 hot springs and has welcomed those seeking to relax and reconnect for centuries.

 Today Baden Baden has managed to keep all of those wonderful historical elements but added in more modern spa facilities, fantastic food, modern art and much more.

 Karlovy Vary is the most famous spa town in the Czech Republic.
 The town has been treating visitors for more than 650 years.

 However, in the 18th century, the town began to develop and become known across Europe.
 In addition to its famous Springs, Karlovy Vary Czech is very picturesque and the home of one of the world’s leading film festivals in July each year.

 There are 79 different Karlovy Vary Hot Springs.
 Fourteen of these are currently used for drinking Czech republic mineral water.
 The hottest spring is 72 degrees.

 Depending on your ailment/s your doctor will prescribe you to “take” the waters from different springs at different times.
 Each hot spring has its unique properties.